-Before a reading is performed, the cards are shuffled by the person receiving the reading.
+Before a reading occurs, the person receiving the reading shuffles the cards.
 Some say this transfers that person's energy to the deck.
-The person receiving the reading should also be concentrating on the question or area for which they want guidance while he or she shuffles the deck.
-In some more traditional circles, a more elaborate sorting and separation of the cards is performed (see The Hermetic Order of the Golden Dawn Web site for this version).
+The person receiving the reading also should be concentrating on the question or area for which they want guidance while he or she shuffles the deck.
+In some more traditional circles, a more elaborate sorting and separation of the cards is performed.

 Below, using the Celtic Cross spread as an example, you can see that there is an order in which the cards are laid down for the spread and that each card position within the spread has a meaning.
-There are many different meanings that each position can have -- it all depends on who you ask.
-This set of meanings comes from the Angel Paths Tarot and Healing Web site.
+There are many different meanings that each position can have — it depends on who you ask.
+This set of meanings comes from the Angel Paths Tarot and Healing website.
 The card meanings (see Individual Tarot Cards and the next section) are combined with the position meanings.
 In addition, combinations of cards or card pairings also affect meanings.

 In the next section, we'll step through a reading to show how the card meanings can be combined with positions and pairings to reach an interpretation.